Updated: June 16, 2016

 The Need to Know process (N2K) can have a significant positive impact to addressing these concerns.
 Often used in Project-Based Learning Units, N2K is a cousin to the KWL strategy in the traditional instructional arena (Reference: One | Two | Three).
 There are a variety of methods for executing the process, what follows is a core structure.
 Once implemented, feel free to adjust how you approach the N2K process, while staying true to the Phases.

 The N2K process starts on the first day of a PBL or ALE unit (or traditional unit.)
 After the end in mind is shared, including the major product, performance, or other final assessment, students generate questions about what they need to know about the unit so that they can complete the final artifacts, and all tasks that build towards the culminating event or experience.
+Here is a photo gallery of examples.

 Starting the Need to Know process has the potential pitfall of no one asking questions.
 This is not because the learners don’t have any, but mostly due to their need to have reflection time to put ideas into words.
 The intent of these following two steps is to provide a structure that honors reflection and collaboration to generate questions before sharing out to the larger group.